Website Manager

 Division Certified Bats

-Tee Ball – Majors USA Baseball (USABat)–certified only
+Tee Ball – Majors USA Baseball (USABat) certified only

-Juniors USA Baseball or BBCOR
+Intermediate (50/70) & Juniors USA Baseball (USABat) or BBCOR

 Protective Gear

-• Batters: Must wear NOCSAE-approved helmets.
+• Batters must wear NOCSAE-approved helmets.

 Additional Equipment Notes